shobrook/SeqConv/README.md

 ## Usage

-`SeqConv` is built on PyTorch Geometric and derives from the [`MessagePassing`](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch_geometric.nn.conv.message_passing.MessagePassing) module.
-It expects an input graph where each node's has a sequence of vectors associated with it. `SeqConv`, similarly to [`NNConv`](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch_geometric.nn.conv.NNConv), also incorporates any available edge features when collecting messages from a node's neighbors.
+`SeqConv` is built on PyTorch Geometric and derives from the [`MessagePassing`](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch_geometric.nn.conv.message_passing.MessagePassing) class.
+It expects an input graph where each node's "features" is a sequence of vectors. `SeqConv`, similarly to [`NNConv`](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch_geometric.nn.conv.NNConv), also incorporates any available edge features when collecting messages from a node's neighbors.

 **Parameters:**